The Big Secret to Completing Successful Branding & Design Projects

 For us to create we need vast space with the freedom to move and explore.
 Locking us into a small or rigid box will limit our ability to receive those genius ideas and ultimately present them to you.
 That's not to say we can't create within your project boundaries or timelines - on the contrary, we work with project briefs and deadlines all the time - but if you want our best work keep in mind that our process is unique, professional, and provides results.

-So if you're a small business and you've hired a designer to help you build your company identity or product brand what's the big secret to getting a successful marketing piece?
+So if you're a company or small business and you've hired a designer to help you build your company identity or product brand what's the big secret to getting a successful end-product?

 Trust the process and get out of the way.

-Many clients want their project done yesterday, or want to tell the designer how best to handle the goals of the piece: "make that header bigger", "change that image", "use this font"…etc. In fact what you are doing when you shorten the timeline or micromanage the design is you are not trusting the professional you just hired or giving them the space needed to create their best work for you.
+Many clients want their project done yesterday, or want to tell the designer how best to handle the goals of the piece: "make that header bigger", "change that image", "use this font"…etc. In fact what you are doing when you shorten the timeline or micromanage the design is you are not giving the professional you just hired the creative space to develop their best work for you.
 Not only does this lack of respect undermine the client/designer relationship, but sadly, this almost guarantees the client will receive a sub-par product.
 Instead of doing her best work your designer is busy creating revision after revision of your design requests that neither move toward the goal of the piece nor give you an optimal end-product.

 So what can clients do to ensure they end up with a stellar logo, brand identity, direct mail piece or simple brochure?

 Plan ahead with the deadline - Don’t skimp on adding plenty of padding to your design projects.
 If you’re not sure how long it will take to complete your brochure ask your designer to give you a ballpark idea of how long it will take to complete your project within a “comfortable” timeline.